bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ## What's a CEL expression?

-CEL's "one-liners" are expressions—code that combines constants, variables, functions, and operators to produce a value.
+CEL's "one-liners" are expressions — code that combines constants, variables, functions, and operators to produce a value.
 (Expressions are the opposite of statements-code that's a valueless instruction.)One way to think of expressions is that they're the right side of an assignment.
 In this Go example, `this.size() > 5` is an expression:

 ```go
 valid := this.size() > 5